FTBTeam/docs/docs/mods/suite/Quests/Player/Questbook/Navigating.md

 SCREENSHOT/GIF

 ## Showing the chapter list
-Moving your mouse cursor to the left of the screen will open the questbook chapter list.
+Moving your mouse cursor to the left of the screen will open the quest book chapter list.
 Clicking on a chapter will show you the quests available in that chapter.

 SCREENSHOT